 - if they have a medical condition or disability for which ongoing treatment/follow up will be needed in the specified location as an absolute requirement.
 So if, for example, the treatment they need is readily available elsewhere in the country the request for a specific location will not be considered.

 Applicants with special circumstances must provide supporting evidence.
 Parental responsibilities will not be taken into consideration when requesting a specific location.

 There are a number of filters available when selecting preferences that will allow applicants to narrow their geographical area if needed (see below under Selecting preferences section).

 For further information, see Appendix E of the Pre-registration pharmacy recruitment guidebook.

 Requesting reasonable adjustments for a medical condition or disability

 Applicants who wish to request reasonable adjustments for a medical condition or disability, for example, for the selection centre interviews and assessments, will need to fill in the on-line Request for Adjustments form.
-This form and any supporting documents must be submitted by midday 21st August.
+This form and supporting documents should then be completed and submitted by midday 27th June.